08 Feb 2016

 View more news for this station

 Ilkley Fire Station, built in 1975, lies at the northern end of the West Yorkshire Fire and Rescue Authority boundary.
-It borders North Yorkshire stations Skipton and Harrogate.
+It borders North Yorkshire adjacent to Skipton and Harrogate.
 Ilkley Fire Station personnel are committed to providing the people of Ilkley with a first class fire and rescue service.

 The station is managed by a station commander who is also responsible for Bingley Fire Station.
 The station is staffed by a full time local retained support officer and retained firefighters who operate the ‘on call’ retained duty system.
 The local retained support officer also acts as a point of contact for the community of Ilkley.